AgentHub: A Registry for Discoverable, Verifiable, and Reproducible AI Agents: Background and Related Work

-\myparagraph{Discovery and Quality Signals} Registries, model hubs, and extension marketplaces provide user ratings, download counts, verification badges, and metadata-rich model cards~\cite{hf-modelcards,hf-popularity}.
+Registries, model hubs, and extension marketplaces provide user ratings, download counts, verification badges, and metadata-rich model cards~\cite{hf-modelcards,hf-popularity}.
 These signals allow users to identify reputable contributions at scale. \textit{AgentHub should adopt reputation systems such as usage statistics, audits, or benchmark results to complement technical metadata}.